garf-vader/NiftiPods/README.md

 - **Routing Algorithms**: Implements various routing algorithms, including Dijkstra's and Astar algorithms, to optimize pod routes.
 - **Graph-Based Network Modeling**: Utilizes graph theory to model road networks and simulate traffic flow.

+## TODO

+- Documentation: Comments, docstrings, and READMEs to explain the code
+- Performance: Recreate loops in C for huge performance increases
+- Features: Add a real-time simulation where you can plot your route a la Google Maps

 ## Getting Started

 ### Prerequisites